How to Install a Bidet Sprayer (DIY)

 A bidet sprayer is a toilet add-on used for cleaning the unmentionables instead of using ordinary toilet paper.
 Originally invented in France, the bidet sprayer works by gushing a spray of water from the toilet’s water supply which the user then directs as they please.
 The bidet spray consists of three main parts: a hose, a valve, a filter connection splicer, and a perforated faucet.
 Its popularity arises not only because of its innovative aspects but also because it is more effective than your ordinary toilet paper.

 How to Install a Bidet Toilet Sprayer (DIY)

-The configuration of a bidet sprayer is a basic plumbing job, no much experience is required.
+The configuration of a bidet sprayer is a basic plumbing job, similar to installing a handheld shower, with no much experience is required.
 However, you will have to purchase several equipment.
 A T outlet, a ½ inch hose, perforated faucet, Teflon tape, a bracket for hanging it against the wall, and a filter connection splicer.
 You can also get the entire package from Amazon.
 Once you have all these in place, you can install the sprayer by following the steps indicated below: